mmende/php-cgi-handler/README.md

 }
 ```

-A simple example application can be seen in the demo.php and would then e.g. called like `$ php demo/demo.php -file test.audio -trim 10.5 42.1`.
+A simple example application can be seen in the demo.php and would then e.g. called like `$ php demo/demo.php --file test.audio --trim 10.5 42.1`.

 ## Methods